monzo/progression-framework/frameworks/people.md

       - level: 1
         criteria:
           - "Contributes ideas to influence policy, process and decisions."
-          - "Pro-actively communicates what they're working on with their team and stakeholders"
+          - "Pro-actively communicates what they're working on with their team and stakeholders."
           - "Proactively gives feedback to people they work with; both affirmative and developmental."
           - "Uses information, resources and support from others outside their own immediate team to get results."
       - level: 2